Ancestral Healing Practitioner Training

 Between retreats participants will engage in five monthly group video conferences (May – Sept), five individual mentorship sessions with Daniel, and one-on-one ancestral healing sessions with other trainees by phone, video conference, or in-person when circumstances permit.
-Participation in the practitioner training also includes the Ancestral Healing Online Course.
-Depending on when you step in with the training, you may be woven into the current online course or the next cycle in Autumn 2018.
+Participation in the practitioner training also includes the Ancestral Lineage Healing Online Course.
+Folks in the 2018 training will be woven into the current online course even though you’re technically behind the pace (not a big deal as all participants enjoy full ongoing access to the materials).
 Cost for the online course is included in the tuition for the practitioner training.

-Participants ideally have attended at least one in-person ancestral lineage healing training with me or engaged in equivalent personal session work with myself or one of the trained practitioners.
-As I’m offering the in-person training less often now, participation in the Ancestral Healing Online Course can make up for some of this if circumstances don’t allow for attending an in-person intensive.
-Most importantly, participants must have already engaged at some depth with their own blood lineage ancestors through this method.
+Participants ideally have attended at least one ancestral lineage healing intensive with me or engaged in depth session work with one of the trained practitioners.
+Participation in the Ancestral Lineage Healing Online Course can make up for some of this if circumstances don’t allow for attending an in-person intensive.
+Even if you’ve come to a training, I ask that participants complete at least three sessions with a certified practitioner by the time we gather in May to have experienced the work in that format.
+Most importantly, applicants must have already engaged at depth with their own blood lineage ancestors, including a bit through this method.

 Applicants are also expected to have years of experience with introspection/personal healing and with ritual/spiritual practice.
 This includes being at a stage of personal development that emphasizes being of service and includes a commitment to transforming any rough edges that could interfere in your ability to be a useful person.
-Ideally you’ll want to have some kind of in-depth training in how to hold space for others (e.g., psychotherapist, priest work, teacher) and an established practice and network that can immediately benefits from the skills you’ll acquire in the practitioner training.
+Ideally you’ll want to have some kind of depth training in holding space for others (e.g., psychotherapist, priest work, teacher) and an established practice/network that can benefit from the skills you’ll acquire in the training.

 Trainees are expected to not only be psychologically and ritually grounded humans with an established network, but culturally competent, including being invested in larger movements for social and earth justice.
+This of course includes staying open to new learning.
+Clarity, love, and discernment will be celebrated, however, the unexamined righteousness that at times hijacks activist spaces in the United States will not be a guest at the training or in our work with the spirits.
 As it’s a mentorship relationship, you also need to click at least decently well with me as a person and vice versa for the training to make sense.